BT-OpenSource/Skool/README.md

 * [Pig] - high-level platform for creating MapReduce programs used with Hadoop
 * [Oozie] - Oozie is a workflow scheduler system to manage Apache Hadoop jobs.

 And of course Skool itself is open source with a [public repository][Skool] on GitHub

+#### Scope
+A UI based open source tool which will ingest data automatically from following sources
+-	Any JDBC compliant database (Oracle/SqlServer/Netezza) → HDFS/Hive/Impala Metastore.
+-	HDFS/Hive/Impala Metastore → Any JDBC compliant database (Oracle/SqlServer/Netezza)
+-	Files (CSV, JSon, XML) → HDFS/Hive/Impala Metastore
+-	Hadoop → Hadoop transfer
+-	HDFS/Hive/Impala Metastore Files → File extract to downstream systems.

+#### Key Features
+-	Skool generates code which can be automatically executed (or scheduled) for delta and milestone replication with defined frequency of data refresh.
+-	Skool is configurable to select tables/columns/files which are to be transferred in our out of Hadoop.
+-	Inbuilt optimization of storage to deliver performant code – Skool takes into consideration table size, database partitions, file formats and compression.

 ### Installation
  ```sh
  create a directory eg: mkdir skool_tool